spyder-ide/spyder-api-docs/docs/plugin_development.rst

    mamba activate spyder-dev
    cd /path/to/your/repository

+.. _tutorial-cookiecutter:

-Then we need to use `Cookiecutter`_ to create the initial structure of our plugin.
+Then we need to use `Cookiecutter`_ to create the :ref:`initial structure <tutorial-structure-details>` of our plugin.
 Cookiecutter is a tool made in Python specifically designed to create project templates.
 We have developed a `Spyder Cookiecutter template`_ to generate the basic structure of a plugin.